greenelab/sophie/pre_model_unseen_template/README.md

 2. Create metadata files that specify how samples within the selected template experiment should be grouped for the differential expression analysis.
 By default, a two-condition differential expression analysis is supported (case vs control).
 In the metadata file, "1"s denote controls and "2"s denote cases.
-An example can be seen [here](costello_groups.tsv)
+This file is specified by the `template_DE_grouping_filename` parameter.
+An example can be seen [here](costello_groups.tsv).

 3. Run notebooks in order